whopavan/gfinstall/README.md

 # Google Fonts Installer (gfinstall)
-GFInstall is a google font installer.
-You can install google fonts directly from your terminal.
+Google font installer (gfinstall) can install google fonts directly from your terminal.
-One good thing, when you double tab it will try to auto complete font name so you can get your font installed as soon as possible.
+One good thing, when you double tab it will try to auto complete font name so you can get your font installed faster.

 ### Install
 ```